A beautiful day for a neighbor.

 Existence is but an illusion."

-"Scintillate, scintillate diminutive stellar orb.
+- Though that's nothing compared to his other favorite song:"Scintillate, scintillate diminutive stellar orb.
 How inexplicable to me seems this stupendous problem of your existence.
 Elevated at such at an immeasurable distance, in an apparently perpendicular direction from this terrestrial planet which we occupy.
 Resembling in thy dazzling and unapproachable effulgence, a gem of purest carbon, set solitaire in a university of space."

 - Significant Monogram: The antagonist in the opera "Windstorm in Bubbleland" is named W. I. Norton Donovan.

 - Sliding Scale of Idealism vs. Cynicism: Mister Rogers loved everybody for who they were and showed everyone the amazing things and sad things in life all while being his friendly and caring self.

 - So Proud of You: Mr. Rogers would regularly tell his viewers "I'm proud of you, just the way you are".
 This was even set to music in the song, "I'm Proud of You."

 - Several rather big names from the world of art and music made appearances over the show's run.
 Wynton Marsalis, Yo-Yo Ma, Van Cliburn, Ella Jenkins, Ezra Jack Keats, Eric Carle, Andrew Wyeth, Margaret Hamilton, Michael Keaton, Lou Ferrigno, Big Bird...